The Dalton

 Under The Dalton Plan, each student belongs to a smaller community, the House, within the larger school.
 The House is a group where each child would learn, under the care of the House teacher, the skills needed to be a successful part of the group.
 The House is the home base for each Dalton student.
 The House teacher guides, coaches, and assists the students, developing a close supporting relationship with the students and the parents belonging to his or her House.

 Organization of the House and function of the House teacher both change as students mature.
-At kindergarten age, House comprises of students of the same age.
+At kindergarten age, the House comprises of students of the same age.
 House teachers are key classroom teachers.
-During House, lessons will take place.
-Kindergarten age students need more structures and routines, hence the lessons are the more traditional classroom exercise, more teacher initiated and directed, designed to convey key information and ideas.
 Time is spent on direct instruction, delivering and explaining the content and skills that are basic and fundamental.
-House sizes are small (teacher to student ratio maximum 1:8 in pre-K to K-2) to ensure individual attention and flexibility.
+House sizes are small (teacher to student ratio maximum 1:8 in Pre-K to K-2) to ensure individual attention and flexibility.
 As children progress into primary and later to high school, the House Teacher will act more as a guiding counsellor than a classroom teacher.

 The Assignment